Bonsai BIM (Blender IFC) MCP server

 • IFC model not loading: Verify Bonsai BIM addon installation and IFC file loading

-• Timeout errors: Simplify requests or break them into smaller steps
+• Timeout errors: Try simplifying requests or breaking them into smaller steps

-• Performance concerns: For large IFC models, consider adjusting timeouts in your client
+• Performance concerns: For large IFC models, responses might be slower

 How to install this MCP server